Raxephion/CipherCore-SD-1.5-WebUI/README.md

 *   **Git:** (Required for manual setup and updating) For cloning the repository.
 *   **Hardware:**
     *   A modern CPU is required.
     *   For GPU acceleration (optional but highly recommended for speed), a compatible NVIDIA GPU with up-to-date CUDA drivers.
-At least 6-8GB VRAM is recommended for 512x512 generation, more for larger sizes.
+At least 6-8GB VRAM is recommended for 512x512 generation, more for larger sizes.  **Important:** The correct CUDA version for your drivers is critical.
+Use `nvidia-smi` in the command prompt to check your driver's compatible CUDA version.
 *   **Internet Connection:** Required for downloading models from Hugging Face Hub and for updates.

 ## 📦 Easy Setup (Windows - Download & Run)

-This is the recommended method for most Windows users.
+This is the recommended method for most Windows users.  **Two separate setup scripts are provided:** one for CPU inference and one for GPU inference.

 1.  **Download the project:**
     *   Go to the GitHub repository page: `https://github.com/Raxephion/CipherCore-WebUI`
     *   Click the green "Code" button.
     *   Click "Download ZIP".
 2.  **Extract the ZIP:** Extract the downloaded ZIP file to a location on your computer (e.g., your Documents folder or Desktop).
 This will create a folder like `CipherCore-SD1.5-Image-Generator-main` (or similar).
 Rename it if you prefer.
+3.  **Choose Your Setup Script:**
+    *   **For CPU Inference:** Run `setup-CPU.bat`.
+This will install the CPU version of PyTorch.
+    *   **For GPU Inference:** Run `setup-GPU.bat`.
+This will attempt to install the CUDA-enabled version of PyTorch.

-3.  **Run the Setup Script:**
+4.  **Run the Setup Script:**
     *   Navigate into the extracted folder.
-    *   Find the file named `setup.bat`.
-    *   **Double-click `setup.bat`** to run it.
+    *   **Double-click either `setup-CPU.bat` or `setup-GPU.bat`** depending on whether you want CPU or GPU inference.
     *   A command prompt window will open.
 Follow the instructions in the window.
-This script will create a Python virtual environment (`venv`), install all necessary core dependencies, and install the **CPU version** of PyTorch by default.
+This script will create a Python virtual environment (`venv`), install all necessary core dependencies, and install the appropriate version of PyTorch.
     *   **Important:** Read the output in the command prompt carefully during and after the script finishes.
-It will provide specific commands if you wish to upgrade PyTorch to the GPU-accelerated CUDA version, which is necessary for fast generation on an NVIDIA GPU.
-You must run this upgrade command manually if you have a GPU and want to use it.
+        *   **If using `setup-GPU.bat` and the CUDA installation fails:**  The script will provide instructions on how to troubleshoot the CUDA installation or how to install the CPU version of PyTorch as a fallback.
+Ensure you have a compatible NVIDIA GPU, the correct drivers, and that you've checked your CUDA version using `nvidia-smi`.
+You may need to edit `setup-GPU.bat` to specify the correct CUDA version.

-4.  **Prepare Local Models (Optional):**
+5.  **Prepare Local Models (Optional):**
-    *   Inside the extracted project folder, create a directory named `checkpoints` (if `setup.bat` didn't create it).
+    *   Inside the extracted project folder, create a directory named `checkpoints` (if the setup script didn't create it).
     *   Place your Stable Diffusion 1.5 models (in `diffusers` format – meaning each model is a folder containing files like `model_index.json`, `unet/`, `vae/`, etc.) inside the `checkpoints` directory.
         Example structure:
         ```